tyolab/data-forge-indicators-ext/README.md

 Please note, in the OHLC data object, the date is a string type using the "YYYYMMDD" format, and the time is a "Date" type.

 ## Test Data
-Sample gold data (2021) is included for testing.
+Sample gold data (year 2021 from: https://au.investing.com/commodities/gold-historical-data) is included for testing.

 ## Indicators